Derek214/2910_Lab4/README.md

 No good way to display card images with a GUI (resolved by formatting important card information into text output which makes for the cleanest output with the current implementation).
 Implementation altered from plan: viewing deck will make API call for card information so only card names are stored locally
 Double-faced cards cause an error with the mana_cost property
+The Scryfall API random function does not work with filters